-- The procedure can be done under local anesthesia in a doctor's office.
+- The procedure can be done under local anesthesia in a provider's office.

-- A catheter (tube) may be inserted and left in place for 4 - 6 weeks to continue to allow draining while the area heals.
+- A catheter (tube) may be inserted and left in place for 4 to 6 weeks to continue to allow draining while the area heals.

-- You should begin soaking in warm water 1 - 2 days afterward.
+- You should begin soaking in warm water 1 to 2 days afterward.
 You cannot have sexual intercourse until the catheter is removed.